robertonetti/yeast-cascade-mutation-simulator/README.md

 ![Nodes](images/Nodes.png)

 ### 3.3.
 Implementation of the Simulator:
-The simulation is divided in the following way: \
+The simulation is accessible through the **Simulator** class and is divided in the following way: \
 **Step 1 (Simulation)**: effective simulation of the cell divisions; \
 **Step 2 (Reconstruction)**: reconstruction of the mutated sequences of the last cell generation or the cell at the end of a selected pathway, starting from **Step 1**;
-**Step 3 (Visualization)**: here we use the information collected during **Step 1**, to visualize (for each chromosome of the last generaiton of cells) the number of "cumulated mutations/rearrangements".
+**Step 3 (Visualization)**: here we use the information collected during **Step 1**, to visualize (for each chromosome of the last generaiton of cells) the number of "cumulated mutations/rearrangements".\

 #### 3.3.1.
 Step 1 (Simulation):
 In this step we start initializing a Wild Type cell (**WT_Cell** class) and a node (**Node** class).
 After initializing the the cell according to the given parameters, we assign it to the node.
 The node will be the root of the binary tree.
 Next we simulate the cell division up to the selected number of generations.
 After each cell division we randomly extract the number of mutations/rearrangements (from a Poisson distribution as default) occurring in the two doughter cells.
 For each mutational event we then extract its type (according to some weights) among the possible: **Deletion**, **Insertion**, **Translocation**, **TranslocationReciprocation**, **Duplication**, **PointwiseDeletion**, **PointwiseInsertion** and **PointwiseReplacement**.
 The events will be stored in the attribute: **MUT_Cell.events**.